 Indeed technological and organizational upgrades made to depuration stations, recycling centers or incinerators tend to reduce these costs ...

 - It is taken into account the investment costs just (so biased as amortization calculations come sooner or later!)

-- this reflects the "on" cost of waste sorting.
-In this case, it is at the source (packaging) that should intervene ... because living subsidies is reasonable in the long term?
+- This is a reflection of the "on" cost of waste sorting.
+In this case it is the source (packaging) that faudait intervene ... because living subsidies is it reasonable to term?